2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Candidate Profile

-Preferred candidates should have less than three years of work experience post-graduation, as well as a bachelor's or master's degree in one of the following fields: Business Administration, Finance, Economics, International Relations, Law/International Law, Accounting, or another business-related field.
+Preferred candidates will have less than three years of work experience after graduation and hold a bachelor’s or master’s degree in Business Administration, Finance, Economics, International Relations, Law or International Law, Accounting, or another business-related field.

 Candidates with a bachelor’s degree in another field may be considered if they have demonstrated experience and interest in international business.

-Candidates must be adaptable and proactive, able to take initiative in both professional and educational situations in order to thrive in a highly independent program.
-Rather than a traditional study abroad, the Binational Business Program is designed for flexible, self-sufficient grantees able to seize the moment, establish and manage expectations, and forge valuable experiences throughout the program.
+Candidates must be adaptable, proactive, and able to take initiative in both professional and educational situations in order to thrive in this highly-independent program.
+The Binational Business Program is not a traditional study abroad program and it is designed for flexible, self-sufficient grantees able to seize the moment, establish and manage expectations, and forge valuable experiences.

 Eligibility